 Let’s come back to the issue of gender – a leveling up.

 I mentioned above that by keeping the circles for those that identify as women, we allow for a safe space that explores experiences specific to the feminine.
 However, everyone is a combination of feminine and masculine.
 Psychic wounding occurs to both elements, in specific and unique ways, some of which I am just learning about and coming to terms with myself.
-It has been said in the community of women I know that the divine feminine needs to heal and will then rescue and heal the divine masculine, both within individuals as well as community (but this is also a tired storyline – why are women responsible for, yet again, the emotional and healing labor of other adult people? when will those people take responsibility for themselves?).
+It has been said in the community of women I know that the divine feminine needs to heal and will then rescue and heal the divine masculine, both within individuals as well as community (but this is also a tired storyline – why are women responsible for the emotional and healing labor of other adult people? when will those people take responsibility for themselves?).

 My intent with these circles is service – I want to help the most individuals in the best way I can.
 Final decisions on the inclusion or exclusion of males within these circles will depend on the needs of this particular community, but at this time, I recognize the need for a women and non-binary only space.
 If you are in the Naperville area, interested in attending circle, and identify as male, please email me at email@example.com